Frequently Asked Questions

 Can students enter as an individual?

-No. This challenge is for teams of 2 – 4 only.
-No individual submissions or groups of over 4 students will be accepted.
+Yes.
+This challenge is open to individuals and teams of 2 – 4.
+No groups of over 4 students will be accepted.

 Can music be used in my video?